Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 - The body of the uterus, which is the upper part.
 This also may be called the corpus.
 It has two main parts: the muscle wall, which contracts when a woman has a baby, and the endometrium.

-When a woman menstruates (has a period), the endometrium becomes thicker.
-If she does not become pregnant, the new endometrial tissue goes out of the body as menstrual flow (blood).
+Prior to menstruation (also called a period), a woman’s endometrium becomes thicker.
+If she does not become pregnant, the new endometrial tissue is shed as menstrual flow (blood).
 This happens about every month until a woman stops having periods.
 When a woman stops having periods it is called menopause.

 Endometrial and uterine cancer types